leonardobertolani/temperatures/README.md

 T_i(t + dt) = T_i(t) - (\frac{T_i(t) - T_1(t)}{R_{i1} \cdot m_i \cdot c_i} + \frac{T_i(t) - T_1(t)}{R_{i2} \cdot m_i \cdot c_i} + \ldots + \frac{T_i(t) - T_N(t)}{R_{iN} \cdot m_i \cdot c_i} + \frac{T_i(t) - T_{env}}{R_{i-env} \cdot m_i \cdot c_i}) \cdot dt
 $$

 where $\forall i \in N, R_{ii} = 1$ by our convention.
+This result is also known in numerical analysis as **Forward Euler Method**, and it is the most basic method for numerically solve a complex differential equation.

-The situation can therefore be represented in this way
+Our intention though is to solve a **system** of interdependent differential equations (one for each object), which, refering to the previous numerical approach, can also be represented in this way

 <p align="center">
   <img width="635" alt="temp_network" src="https://github.com/user-attachments/assets/202e39f9-e628-4708-9342-d71fb29380e7">
 </p>

 From here, we easily realise that the computation to be performed at each layer is nothing more than a scalar product between the vector of temperatures of the objects at instant $t$ and the vector of thermal resistances of that object with respect to all the others.
-In effect, we observe that
+Indeed, we observe that

 $$
 T_i(t + dt) = T_i(t) - (\frac{T_i(t) - T_1(t)}{R_{i1} \cdot m_i \cdot c_i} + \frac{T_i(t) - T_1(t)}{R_{i2} \cdot m_i \cdot c_i} + \ldots + \frac{T_i(t) - T_N(t)}{R_{iN} \cdot m_i \cdot c_i} + \frac{T_i(t) - T_{env}}{R_{i-env} \cdot m_i \cdot c_i}) \cdot dt